myconstellation/constellation-packages/Paradox/README.md

 | ZoneAlarmRestored       | Date (DateTime), Text (string), Zone (ZoneInfo)                | When a zone in alarm is restored   |
 | ZoneChanged             | Date (DateTime), Text (string), Zone (ZoneInfo)                | When a zone status changed |

-So as example, if you want to receive in real time all the Paradox events in a web page y using the Constellation Javascript API, just type :
+For example, if you want to receive in real time all the Paradox events in a web page by using the Constellation Javascript API, just type :
 ```
 constellation.registerMessageCallback("AlarmEvent", function (msg) {
     console.log("Paradox event : ", msg.Data);